EnviroDIY/ModularSensors/README.md

 The SDI-12 address of the sensor, the Arduino pin controlling power on/off, the Arduino pin sending and receiving data, and a number of distinct readings to average are required for the sensor constructor.
 The data pin must be a pin that supports pin-change interrupts.
 To find or change the SDI-12 address of your sensor, load and run example [b_address_change](https://github.com/EnviroDIY/Arduino-SDI-12/tree/master/examples/b_address_change) within the SDI-12 library.

+Keep in mind that SDI12 is a slow communication protocol (only 1200baud) and _interrupts are turned off during communication_.
+This means that if you have any interrupt driven sensors (like a tipping bucket) attached with an SDI12 sensor, no interrupts (or tips) will be registered during SDI12 communication.

 The main constructor for the sensor object is:

 ```cpp